Skip to content

 AUTOMATED HYDROGEN SYSTEMS

 Copexa develops programmable molecular hydrogen delivery systems for aquarium environments.
-Our systems are designed to give aquarists and commercial operators control over the introduction of dissolved hydrogen in both display aquariums and support systems such as quarantine and propagation setups.
+Our hardware allows aquarists and commercial operators to manage the introduction of dissolved hydrogen in display aquariums, quarantine setups, and propagation systems.

 ADVANCED AQUATIC SUPPORT